 Arthropods (including arachnids, crustaceans, millipedes, centipedes, and insects)

-Chordata (animals with nerve chords – this group includes the vertebrates)
+Chordata (animals with nerve chords – this group consists of the vertebrates)

 KINGDOM NR.OF SPECIES